Notes on Atomic Design

 Note

-Some of our foundational components get their Less and JavaScript from the Design System, but the HTML for their Wagtail block templates is stored in the above folders.
+Some of our foundational components get their SCSS and JavaScript from the Design System, but the HTML for their Wagtail block templates is stored in the above folders.

 CSS